Since the bad weather my bumble bee infestation has disappeared?

 Late summer

-new queen bumblebees mate once they have left the Colony after they have mated they will feed on pollen and nectar in ready for the winter hibernation Queen’s only survive through one winter.
+New queen bumblebees mate once they have left the Colony.
+After mating, they will feed on pollen and nectar in ready for the winter hibernation.
+Unfortunately, Queen’s only survive through one winter.